The aim of this tutorial is to easily show data and to provide results with a simple linear regression.

 We will use the preloaded

-Your project appears with two files : LinearRegression.ppro, which contains the general properties of the program, and main.pseq which will contains our sequence of tasks (workflow).
+The project is created with two files: LinearRegression.ppro which contains the general properties of the program, and main.pseq.

-The file main.pseq will contain the sequence of tasks as a chartflow and RPGM will execute each step by following the order of the chartflow.
-It has a Start step and we will connect our next steps to this one.
+The file main.pseq will contain a sequence of tasks as a flowchart and RPGM will execute each step by following the order of the flowchart.
+It has a Start step and we will connect a new step to this one.